MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/azure-active-directory-integration-with-mdm.md

 ## Data loss during unenrollment from Azure Active Directory Join

 When a user is enrolled into MDM through Azure Active Directory Join and then disconnects the enrollment, there's no warning that the user will lose Windows Information Protection (WIP) data.
-The disconnection message does not indicate the loss of WIP data.
+The disconnection message doesn't indicate the loss of WIP data.

 ![aadj unenrollment.](images/azure-ad-unenrollment.png)